icesfont/ctf-writeups/uiuctf/2024/README.md

 4. Spoof the origin again, so both our malicious credentials with the CSS injection and the flag are loaded
 5. Leak the flag char-by-char by recursively importing a stylesheet which only generates once the current character is known

-Please find my solver in the relevant dir -- it includes a server to generate the CSS, a setup page to write the credentials initially, and another page to trigger the read and start the leak.
+My solver is in the relevant dir -- it includes a server to generate the CSS, a setup page to write the credentials initially, and another page to trigger the read and start the leak.

 Here's a demo of the exploit in action: